-Stay tuned next week for our tips on how to travel in the developing world without using a million plastic water bottles, and you can read some other tips here.
+We have lots of blogs and video tips on how to travel in the developing world without using a million plastic water bottles for example, and you can read some other tips here.
 Plastic free holidays are the only way to go.

 19. Brush up on alternatives